xen0vas/xen0vas.github.io/_posts/2021-03-09-antivirus-evasion-kaspersky-endpoint-security-bypass-using-a-fully-undetectable-cryptor.md

 <p align="justify">
-After running the program, and checking the results from Antivirus software, we will see that it has identified our executable as malicious again..
+After running the program and checking the results from Antivirus software, we see that it has identified our executable as malicious again..
 But.. what happened here ?
 We have encrypted our shellcode, and this shouldn't happen, right ?
 Well, not exactly..
 As said before, modern antivirus engines are not relying only to static code analysis techniques, they also executing the malware sample in a sandbox, in order to dynamically observe its behaviour.
 At this point we should try harder and figure out how to avoid detection providing additional evasion techniques.
 </p>

 <p align="justify">